-Our client is a construction company with unwavering commitment to clients and industry partners.
+Our client is a construction company with unwavering commitment to customers and industry partners.
 They ensure safety and satisfaction is top-of-mind, and handle large, complex projects and small, community-focused efforts with expertise and passion.

-They are headquartered in Colorado in Colorado Springs but also operate in Denver, and Vail.
+They are headquartered in Colorado in Colorado Springs but also operate in Denver and Vail.
 In addition, they have branches in Jackson, Wyoming and Oklahoma City, Oklahoma.

 Challenges and Objectives

-- As our client uses eCMS as their construction ERP.
-Onware used Tableau to connect directly to eCMS’ database, so an intimate knowledge of the data structure, as well as the transaction flow was required.
+- As our client uses eCMS as their construction ERP, Onware used Tableau to connect directly to eCMS’ database, so an intimate knowledge of the data structure, as well as the transaction flow was required.

 - Preliminary invoices from eCMS are black and white text-based reports that list out pages of transactions.
 In order to find the details of the transactional item, it is required to cross reference with other reports.
 In addition, the preliminary invoice report and its level of detail is only available in eCMS prior to the invoice being issued.